 Don't Forget the Rear View

 Buyers doing a drive-by will try to see your backyard.
-If this area is visible from another street or from someone's driveway, include it in your curb appeal efforts.
+If this area is visible from another street or someone's driveway, include it in your curb appeal efforts.

 Evening Curb Appeal